-On that note, we've rounded up 7 of the best horror, ghost, spook and Halloween-themed songs, just for the day that's in it.
+On that note, we've rounded up 7 of the best horror, ghost, spook and Halloween-themed songs, just for the time of year that's in it.

 1) The Specials – 'Ghost Town'